telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Custom Notifications

-NGSIv2 clients can customize notification messages using a simple template mechanism.
-The `notification.httpCustom` property of a subscription allows to specify the following fields to be templatized when using HTTP notifications:
+NGSIv2 clients can customize notification messages using a simple template mechanism when `notification.httpCustom` or `notification.mqttCustom` are used.
+Which fields can be templatized depends on the protocol type.

+In case of `httpCustom`:

 * `url`
 * `headers` (both header name and value can be templatized).
 Note that `Fiware-Correlator` and